-My last blog post gives you step-by-step instructions on how you can create your very own Insta-grid collage.
-Check it out here.
-It’s simpler than you think.
+My last blog post gives you step-by-step instructions on how you can create an “across-the-grid” Instagram collage (also known as a Puzzle Feed).

 So there you have it.
-6 ways to grow your Instagram following that don’t involve bots, comment pods or paying ninjas to sneak into Insta HQ and add a few zeroes to your account.
+6 ways to get more Instagram followers that don’t involve bots, comment pods or paying ninjas to sneak into Insta HQ and add a few zeroes to your account.

 We'll also send you our weekly wrap up.
 It's all thrills, no frills - you have our word.